Joanne Woodward: Partnership with Paul Newman

-Woodward met Paul Newman on the set of the stage drama, Picnic, in the early 1950s, and the two married on January 29, 1958, after his divorce from his first wife Jacqueline Witte was finalized.
+Woodward met Paul Newman on the set of the stage drama Picnic in the early 1950s and the two married on January 29, 1958, after his divorce from his first wife Jacqueline Witte was finalized.
 Woodward was soon an Academy Award winner, winning her Oscar on March 28.
-Although he was nominated many times, Newman would not achieve a win until 1986.
+Although he was nominated many times, Newman did not achieve a win until 1986.
+Woodward and Newman worked together on many projects, including films where they costarred, or where he was the director or producer.

-They appeared in many films together during the 1950s and 60s.
+Woodward and Newman appeared in many films together during the 1950s and '60s.
 The first was The Long Hot Summer (1958), followed by Rally 'Round the Flag, Boys!
 (1958), From the Terrace (1960), Paris Blues (1961), and A New Kind of Love (1963).
 They returned to Broadway in Baby Want a Kiss (1964), which ran for more than a hundred performances.
 Woodward was also directed by her husband in many projects.
 The first of these was Newman's directorial debut, Rachel, Rachel (1968).
 Husband and wife both earned Golden Globe Awards and Oscar nominations.
-They also acted together in Winning (1969) and WUSA (1970).
+They also acted together in Winning (1969), WUSA (1970) and The Drowning Pool (1975).
+Woodward also collaborated with her daughters, appearing with Nell in The Effect of Gamma Rays on Man-in-the-Moon Marigolds (1972), which was directed by Paul Newman, and with Melissa in the TV movie See How She Runs (1978).

 Only two months after their wedding, Woodward won her first Academy Award.
-Newman got his first nomination later that year, 1958, for Cat On a Hot Tin Roof.
+Newman earned his first nomination later that year, in 1959, for Cat On a Hot Tin Roof (1958).
 Both at the top of their game as film stars, Woodward and Newman became a celebrity power couple and were featured in countless magazines and articles for the next fifty years.
 Woodward's family life, she felt, deepened at the expense of her film career.
 She later said:Initially, I probably had a real movie-star dream.
 It faded somewhere in my mid-30s, when I realized I wasn't going to be that kind of actor.
 It was painful.
 Also, I curtailed my career because of my children.
 Quite a bit.
 I resented it at the time, which was not a good way to be around the children.
 Paul was away on location a lot.
 I wouldn't go on location because of the children.
 I did once, and felt overwhelmed with guilt.
-Nevertheless, her acting career was successful and busy by any standard, as can be seen from the summary above.
-Her final screen performance with Newman was in the cable miniseries Empire Falls in 2005.
+Woodward's final screen performance with Newman (and last appearance to date, excluding voiceover roles) was in the 2005 cable miniseries Empire Falls.